scotchoaf/panos-logging-skillets/Set_Commands_Skillet/README.md

 ### Establish and Check CDL Connection

-* Use the pre-shared key as the vcariable to certify CDL connection with firewall
+* Use the pre-shared key as the variable to certify CDL connection with firewall
 * Checks jobs status to ensure certificate fetch successful should show FIN - OK
 * Check that logging-service-forwarding certificate is verified and not expired